Skip to main content

 • Use compressed or WEBP images

-• Add descriptive alt text containing keywords naturally
+• Add descriptive alt text with natural keywords

-• Avoid images containing large amounts of text
+• Avoid images with large blocks of embedded text

 3.1 Readability Matters More Than Keyword Count